 This is how I met Becky Rose.

 Right at the start her name was Bex.
 I first heard that name in 2009, or thereabouts.
-I was attending a lecture by the footwear bureau we had in Wakefield back then, and that lecture was given by Bex.
+I was attending a lecture given by the footwear bureau we had in Wakefield back then, and that lecture was given by Bex.
 The name made my ears prick up (the lecture didn’t), and I’ve stored it ever since in the old cardboard box labelled ‘Names for stories’.
 Incidentally, it’s not a real box, it’s just a shelf in my brain where I keep (and often lose) things I want.

 But writing the name Bex was difficult.
 It sounded cumbersome to me whenever I read Bex’s this or Bex’s that; so I settled for Becky – a variation that I still liked.